IR35: where are we now?

 You may wish to emphasise to your client that no single situation is likely to determine whether the work falls inside the scope of IR35.
 All the merits of a case must be considered and the case itself is decided on an individual basis.

-With a greater understanding of what falls inside and outside the scope of IR35, your clients should feel more prepared to make decisions about future contract work, regardless of whether the new regulations come to the private sector.
+With a greater understanding of what falls inside and outside the scope of IR35, your clients should feel more prepared to make decisions about future contract work.

 Find out how FreeAgent can help you keep your small business and contractor clients on track.